 “He must have had the medical profession flummoxed.”

-Tori lifted her fingers from where moss worried at the carved numbers and sat back on her knees again.
+Tori picked at where springy moss worried at the carved numbers.
 “Alexander told me.
 We were at a gallery and Edwin was there.
 Alexander said he looked happy, that when he saw me he smiled.
-He died the following year,” she said softly, her questioning eyes meeting his.
+He died the following year.”

 “Do you think he held on all that time just to see me?”

-“It drove him to fight and to survive,” Blake replied, “so it must have galvanized his desire to live too.”
+“It drove him to fight and to survive, so it must have galvanized his desire to live too.”

 Tori’s teary gaze drifted beyond Blake’s shoulder.
 “What must have it been like for him—seeing his nineteen-year-old twin sister when he was seventy-four?”